 #4 Vishnupad Temple, Gaya

 Translated as the Temple of Vishnu’s feet, it is an ancient Hindu temple dedicated to Lord Vishnu.
 The temple stands on the banks of River Phalgu and serves as a hub for Shraddha rites or religious practices in Gaya.
 People believe that Vishnu constructed the temple at the site where he defeated and killed the evil spirit of Gayasura.
 A devotee donated a 50-kilo gold flag that crowns the top of the structure.

 Lord Vishnu’s 40 cm long footprint appears in the temple, engraved in a piece of basalt known as Dharamsala.
 The god created this rock by stepping on the chest of the devil Gayasura and pinning him to the ground.
 The state government has marked this place as a prominent tourist spot in the state.
 The 1000 stone steps directed towards the top of the Brahmani hill give a beautiful view of Gaya city.

-The above information reveals that Bihar has a large number of holy temples to explore.
-These are not just temples but divine places to calm the heart and soul.
-For maximum convenience, the government has introduced facilities for smooth boarding, lodging, and other systems to support visitors.
+The above information reveals that Bihar has many holy temples to explore.
+These are temples and divine places to calm the heart and soul.
+The government has introduced facilities for smooth boarding, lodging, and other systems to support visitors for maximum convenience.
 Do plan a visit to these sacred temples when in Bihar!

 We hope that this EDUCBA information on “Temples in Bihar” was beneficial to you.
 You can view EDUCBA’s recommended articles for more information.